 Fennel is an evergreen perennial native to the Mediterranean and is now typically grown in herb and vegetable gardens.
-Known for its licorice flavor and aroma, fennel produces flowers, fragrant leaves, and most importantly, fennel seeds—from which essential oil is extracted.
-Due to the potent aroma and distinct flavor of fennel, it has been used for years in the culinary world to add savor and spice to a variety of dishes.
+Known for its licorice flavour and aroma, fennel produces flowers, fragrant leaves, and most importantly, fennel seeds—from which essential oil is extracted.
+Due to the potent aroma and distinct flavour of fennel, it has been used for years in the culinary world to add savor and spice to a variety of dishes.

 Chemistry of Fennel Oil

 Fennel essential oil is made up of monoterpenes and chemical components known for their energizing and uplifting aromatic properties.
 The chemical makeup of this oil contributes to the sweet, licorice aroma of Fennel.
 Trans anethole, the monoterpene phenylpropene which is the primary chemical constituent of Fennel oil, is distinctly sweet—13 times sweeter than table sugar.

 Fennel is also comprised of chemical components called ketones, which contribute to the calming properties of Fennel oil, as well as the oil’s ability to promote healthy respiratory function and healthy digestion, when taken internally.

 Oils that blend well with Fennel oil

 The unique, sweet scent of Fennel oil blends well with spicy essential oils like Cinnamon.
 You can also bring out the bright, sweet notes of citrus essential oils like Lime by blending them with Fennel essential oil.